In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 Cut Food Costs

-- Always plan meals, make a list and try to grocery shop once a week.
+- Always plan meals.
+Create a meal plan, make a list of food, and try to grocery shop once a week.
+Food is one of the most expensive out-of-pocket expenses families face.

-- Buy store brands, this alone will cut your grocery bill by 25%!
+- Buy store brands, this alone will cut your grocery bill by 25 percent!

 - Shop Costco or Sam’s for staples like milk, eggs, butter, cheese and sugar.
 This is where the real savings are.
 Remember, everything is not cheaper at a warehouse club.